raghavdixit-2006/weather-forecast/README.md

 ## 🤝 Contributing
 ### 🤝 Contributers
 - Rahul Gheek
+  - Created the Home page
 - Risav Singh
+  - Created the Weather Update Page
 - Samar Gupta
+  - Created the Login and Signup Pages
 - Sameer Aggarwal
+  - Created the About Page

 To contribute, simply fork the repository, make your changes, and open a pull request.
 We appreciate every contribution!